Edouard127/LambdaE621Plugin/README.md

 # Lambda E621 Plugin

-You def know what this is about :troll:
+You def know what this is about :trollface: